 Veterinary Care for Feather Loss from Illness

 When feather problems are not caused by behavioral feather-picking, a disease may be the cause.
 A series of diagnostic tests will determine the proper veterinary care for feather loss from illness.
-At our state-of-the-art avian vet, we take blood work, skin biopsies, fecal tests, gram strains and cultures, radiographs (X-rays) and perform endoscopic examinations.
+At our state-of-the-art avian vet, we take blood work, skin biopsies, fecal tests, gram strains, cultures, and radiographs (X-rays), and perform endoscopic examinations.
 We may start with a CBC (complete blood count) or biochemical profile of the animal and perform additional testing as needed.
-These tests help us determine if the cause is viral, such as beak and feather disease, bacterial, such as staphylococcal dermatitis, internal, such as liver and kidney diseases, or parasitical, such Giardia.
-Depending on the cause, treatment may include antibiotic, antiviral or anti-parasitic drugs.
+These tests help us determine if the cause is viral, such as beak and feather disease, bacterial, such as staphylococcal dermatitis, internal, such as liver and kidney diseases, or parasitical, such as Giardia.
+Depending on the cause, treatment may include antibiotic, antiviral or antiparasitic drugs.
 Unfortunately, there is no treatment for beak and feather disease; however, the disease can be prevented through proper hygiene and bird colony care.

 Bird Appointments From Our Phoenix Vet